thoughtbot/dns/book/chapters/record_types/aaaa.md

 ### AAAA

-Pronounced like screaming _"AAAAAHHHH!!!!"_, these records are _just_ like A records only they point to an IPv6 address instead.
+These records are the same as A records with one exception: they point to an IPv6 address instead of an IPv4.
 IPv6 addresses look something like this: `2620:0:861:ed1a::1`.
-Other than being longer and harder to type, they serve pretty much exactly the same function as IPv4; pointing our domain toward a server.
+Other than being longer and harder to type, they serve the same function as IPv4; to be an address for our server.
+Technically, these are pronounced as "_quad-A_" records, but I always scream "_AAAAAHHHH!!!!_" in my head.

 Here's an example configuration: